Agoric/documentation/CONTRIBUTING.md

 all the ones in a file different names.

-To include a defined snippet in a Markdown file, put a line like `<<< @/snippets/test-intro-zoe.js#install` in it..
+To include a defined snippet in a Markdown file, put a line like `<<< @/snippets/test-intro-zoe.js#install` in it.
 Replace the `test-intro-zoe.js` with the filename in the snippets file.
 Replace the `install` with the name of the region you want included from the file.

+The tests should be in the snippets directory.
+Actually the snippet files and the test files ended up being the same file because that was the cleanest way to go.
+The snippet files should all be named test-original-filename.js where original-filename is the markdown filename, like amounts of ertp/guide/amounts.md

 To test your snippets files while writing your docs:
 1. Write tests using AVA.
-They should be in the snippets directory and named `test-original-filename.js` `original-filename` is the Markdown filename.
-For example, `amounts` for `ertp/guide/amounts.md`
+They should be in the appropriate file in the snippets directory, with files named `test-original-filename.js` `original-filename` is the Markdown filename.
+For example, `test-amounts.js` for `ertp/guide/amounts.md` See [this Snippets file](/snippets/ertp/guide/test-amounts.js)
 2. Run the tests with `yarn test` (run from anywhere, but usually from the root of the repo).
 3. Lint the files with `yarn lint-fix` (run from anywhere, but usually from the root of the repo).